 Course after course, we constantly tried to reevaluate our favorite, but it was too difficult.
 Each course was truly incredible.

 The service at Blanco par Mandif is also exceptional.
 Our servers were always nearby, but never intrusive.
-They would deliver plates with a short introduction about each dish.
+They would deliver plates with a short introduction to each dish.
 When the staff found out we were celebrating a friend’s birthday, they went out of their way to make the night truly memorable.

 As it’s fine dining, the dinner was definitely a bit of a splurge, but incredibly worth it.
-It stands as not only one of the best meals I’ve ever had, but also one of the most memorable.
+It stands as not only one of the best meals I’ve ever had, but also one of the most memorable. definitely one of the best restaurants in Ubud.

 Jalan Raya Penestanan Kaja // +62 361 973034